cyb3rw01f/wordDocGenerator/README.md

-# wordDocGenerator
+## wordDocGenerator
 PowerShell script that will generate an Word document that contains a macro.

-Author @cyberw01f
-Last updated: 05/14/2020

-## SYNOPSIS
-This file is for security control testing purposes or malware analysis research only.
+This script is for security control testing purposes or malware analysis research only.
 Malicious use of this script is prohibitted.

 ## DESCRIPTION
 Script generates a Microsoft Word document containing a macro.
 The macro vba code can be customzed.
 Simply replace the informastion in the $code variable secion of the script.